Real Estate, Joint Ventures, Project Finance

 Environmental Law, Redevelopment, Urban Infill

-Stuart has been elected a Northern California Super Lawyer every year from 2007 through 2015.
+Stuart has been recognized by Best Lawyers every year since 2011, and has been selected a Northern California Super Lawyer every year from 2007 through 2018.

 Real Estate, Commercial Transactions